Chevrolet Trailblazer Insurance Rates

 Wyoming | $1,054 | -$132 | -11.1% |

-Using high physical damage deductibles can reduce rates by up to $470 a year, whereas buying more liability protection will push rates upward.
-Going from a 50/100 limit to a 250/500 limit will cost as much as $318 more each year.
+Choosing high deductibles could cut prices by as much as $470 each year, while increasing your policy's liability limits will increase premiums.
+Going from a 50/100 limit to a 250/500 limit will increase prices by as much as $318 more each year.
 View Rates by Deductible or Liability Limit

-If you like to drive fast or tend to cause accidents, you could be paying anywhere from $1,400 to $1,900 additional per year, depending on your age.
-Chevrolet Trailblazer insurance for high-risk drivers is expensive and can cost around 43% to 132% more than a normal policy.
+If you have some driving violations or tend to cause accidents, you could be paying $1,400 to $1,900 additional each year, depending on your age.
+High-risk driver insurance can be anywhere from 43% to 132% more than average.
 View High Risk Driver Rates

 Model Year | Comprehensive | Collision | Liability | Total Premium |